SteveBarnett/Remixing/_thinking/comfort-with-discomfort.md

 Thinking about using the Heath brothers Bright Spots as a way into Practice.

+## To Do (ish)

+- Remember POCK, especially Patient, Open, Clear
+- Do more things that make you (slightly!) uncomfortable

 ## Summary

 - Something that seems to be popping up is basically **habituation**.
 Getting used to something over time lessens the discomfort.
 Gaining experience in it.